antoanparashkevov/antoanparashkevov/README.md

 - 💻 <strong>Find a Coach</strong> - Easy-to-use app to quickly and conviniently find the right coach for you.
 Each authenticated user can register as a coach too.
 Almost identical with Find a Freelancer project, but written on VueJS version 3 and plain JavaScript. - https://github.com/antoanparashkevov/find-coaches-vue3

+- 💻 <strong>IT-COMMUNITY</strong> - a Job Board web application that makes it easier for the user to find their desired job.
+It also helps companies find quality staff.
+Written on ReactJS.

 ## 📫 How to reach me:
 Feel free to reach me: https://linktr.ee/antoan_parashkevov